WISVCH/nwerc-2023/content/jury-advice.md

   we do not require you to output exactly the right number of spaces and newlines.
-  Errors in whitespace within reason will be accepted, but if all whitespace between two tokens are omitted, that is (of course) an error.
+  Errors in whitespace within reason will be accepted, but if all whitespace between two tokens is omitted, that is (of course) an error.

 - For problems with real-valued output, we generally only require that your output is correct up to a certain absolute or relative error.
   In the case that both are specified, the largest of the two applies.
-  For example, if the problem statement requests a "absolute or relative error of at most $10^{-6}$", this means that:
+  For example, if the problem statement requests an "absolute or relative error of at most $10^{-6}$", this means that:

   - If the correct answer is $0.005$, any answer between $0.004999$ and $0.005001$ will be accepted.